zahrag/BIOSCAN-5M/README.md

 </figure>

 ### Non-insect organisms
-The BIOSCAN-5M dataset contains non-insect taxonomic classes with a total of 137,479 organisms.
+In addition to insects (98% of specimens), the BIOSCAN-5M dataset also contains arthropods from non-insect taxonomic classes.
+These are primarily arachnids and springtails (Collembola).

 <figure style="text-align: center;">
   <img src="BIOSCAN_images/repo_images/non_insect.png" alt="Alt Text" />